A Colorado ethics commission charges five times what is allowed by law for copies of records obtained under the state open records act.

-Colorado’s ethics commission has been the subject of intense accusations of partisanship over the last two years as it weighed allegations of improper spending on the part of two of the state’s highest officeholders, one Republican and one Democrat.
-On Monday, the commission opened itself up to more abuse when it ruled to dismiss a complaint against Democratic Governor John Hickenlooper, who is running for reelection, and then declined to revisit a decision it handed down last year against Republican Secretary of State Scott Gessler, who is running for the chance to unseat Hickenlooper this November.
+The Colorado Independent (John Tomasic) Colorado’s ethics commission has been the subject of intense accusations of partisanship over the last two years as it weighed allegations of improper spending on the part of two of the state’s highest officeholders, one Republican and one Democrat.
+Read More ›

 The Denver Post (Lynn Bartels) U.S. Rep. Jared Polis has no qualms about putting the ethics measure Amendment 41 on the ballot, saying it works the way it was intended to and does “very important work.”
 Read More ›